sciZer0/newdiscoveries/c/README.md

 Exremely importantly, in each of the 4 cases,

-> ### During every moment of 30 seconds Organism by its Hand is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.
+> ### During every moment of 30 seconds, Organism by its Hand is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.

 *More on how to calculate the effort (Force) with which Organism is pushing the 20 kg object a bit below.*